 The shape of the PRC can be significantly affected by the shape of the stimulus waveform used to generate it.
-PRCs measured from the same neuron using excitatory currents with different time constants are shown in Figure 4.
+PRCs measured from the same neuron using excitatory currents with different time constants are shown in Fig. 5.4.
 As the synaptic time constants increase, the PRC peak shifts down and to the left.
-This shift in the PRC is associated with changes in phaselocking of synaptically coupled neurons; simply by slowing the time constants of the synapses, it is possible for a network to transition from synchronous firing to asynchronous firing (Lewis & Rinzel, 2003; Netoff et al., 2005; Van Vreeswijk, Abbott, & Ermentrout, 1994).
+This shift in the PRC is associated with changes in phase-locking of synaptically coupled neurons; simply by slowing the time constants of the synapses, it is possible for a network to transition from synchronous firing to asynchronous firing (Lewis & Rinzel 2003; Netoff et al. 2005; Van Vreeswijk, Abbott, & Ermentrout 1994).

 The PRC can also be affected by the magnitude of the stimulus used to generate it.
-As shown in the example in Figure 5, the peak of the PRC typically shifts up and to the left as the magnitude of excitatory input increases.
+As shown in the example in Fig. 5.5, the peak of the PRC typically shifts up and to the left as the magnitude of excitatory input increases.
 PRCs for inhibitory pulses are generally flipped compared to those for excitatory pulses, and the peak in the PRC typically shifts down and to the right as the magnitude of inhibitory input increases.
 For sufficiently small input, the magnitude of the PRC scales approximately linearly with the magnitude of the input.
 In fact, for sufficiently small input, the changes in the PRC that occur due to changes in the stimulus waveform can be understood in terms of a convolution of the stimulating current with the neuron's so-called infinitesimal PRC.
-This will be described more fully in section 2.2.
-Some of the changes in the PRC that occur in response to changes of the stimuli with large magnitudes follow the same trends found for small stimuli, however other changes are more complicated and involve the nonlinear properties of neurons.
+This will be described more fully in Sect.
+2.2.
+Some of the changes in the PRC that occur in response to changes of the stimuli with large magnitudes follow the same trends found for small stimuli; however, other changes are more complicated and involve the nonlinear properties of neurons.

 When stimulating a neuron, the maximum a neuron's spike can be advanced is to the time of the stimulus.
 In other words, the spike cannot be advanced to a time before the stimulus was applied.
 Therefore, the spike advance is limited by causality.
-Often we plot the causality limit along with the PRC to show the maximal advance (as shown in Figure 16).
-When plotting PRC's measured from neurons if the stimulus was too strong much of the data will hug the causality limit for a significant portion of the phase,.
+Often we plot the causality limit along with the PRC to show the maximal advance (as shown in Fig. 5.16).
+When plotting PRCs measured from neurons if the stimulus

+Fig. 5.3 Phase response curves measured with alpha-function current stimuli: [top] voltage trace from neuron over one period [middle] excitatory stimuli, [bottom] inhibitory stimuli.
+Each plot depicts the spike time advance, in proportion of the period, as a function of stimulus phase.
+Zero phase and a phase of 1 are defined as voltage crossing of -20 mV.
+The $I{\text{Na}} + I{\text{K}}$ model of Izhikevich (2007) was used to model neuronal dynamics with ISI = 15 ms. The synaptic parameters were $\tau{\text{r}} = 0.25 \text{ ms}$ , $\tau{\text{f}} = 0.5 \text{ ms}$ , and $S{\text{max}} = 0.04$ was too strong much of the data will hug the causality limit for a significant portion of the phase.
 This indicates that the stimulus is eliciting an action potential at these phases.
 If this is the case, we will drop the stimulus strength down.
 Because each neuron we record has a different resistance, it is not possible to choose one stimulus amplitude that works for every cell.
 We often have to adjust the amplitude.
 If the stimulus amplitude is too weak, we find the PRC is indistinguishable from flat.